How does this medication work? What will it do for me?

-Each mottled pink, arc triangle shaped chewable tablet, debossed with "93" on one side and "7424" on the other side of the tablet, contains 4 mg of montelukast.
+Each mottled pink, arc-triangle-shaped, chewable tablet, debossed with "93" on one side and "7424" on the other side, contains 4 mg of montelukast.
 Nonmedicinal ingredients: aspartame, flavour cherry Permaseal PHS-143671, hydroxypropylcellulose, magnesium stearate, mannitol, red iron oxide, sodium lauryl sulfate, and sodium starch glycolate.

-Each mottled pink, square shaped chewable tablet, debossed with "93" on one side and "7425" on the other side, contains 5 mg of montelukast.
+Each mottled pink, square, chewable tablet, debossed with "93" on one side and "7425" on the other side, contains 5 mg of montelukast.
 Nonmedicinal ingredients: aspartame, flavour cherry Permaseal PHS-143671, hydroxypropylcellulose, magnesium stearate, mannitol, red iron oxide, sodium lauryl sulfate, and sodium starch glycolate.

 How should I use this medication?